 Weight: 1,650 pounds - weighed by crane on 5/31/2006

 This enlarged version of The Thinker is one of less than 10 cast during Rodin's lifetime.

 The Thinker was first developed as part of Rodin's The Gates of Hell, a sculptured doorway for a proposed museum of decorative arts in Paris.
-Intended to be part of a relief directly above the doors, the rugged figure was originally conceived as a generalized image of the Italian poet Dante (1265–1321) who, in his mind's eye, sees all that goes on around him.
-Once Rodin separated him from The Gates, however, he became The Poet-Thinker, and finally just The Thinker.
+Intended to be part of a relief directly above the doors, the rugged figure was originally conceived as a generalized image of the Italian poet Dante Alighieri (1265–1321), who wrote the Divine Comedy.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.